Roy-05/machine-learning/README.md

 ### Assignment 2: Linear Regression using Gradient Descent Algorithm

-To access the program(s), clone the repository and enter the kNN directory as:
+To access the program(s), clone the repository and enter the Linear Regression directory as:

 ```
 cd machine-learning/Linear\ Regression/